sagarvasa/gRPC-basics/README.md

 # gRPC-basics
 1. gRPC is free and open source framework developed by google.
-2. At high level, gRPC allow us to define REQUEST & RESPONSE for RPC (Remote Procedure Calls) and handle all the rest for us.
+2. At a high level, gRPC allows us to define REQUEST & RESPONSE for RPC (Remote Procedure Calls) and handle all the rest for us.
 3. On top of it,
     a) it's modern, fast and efficient
     b) build on a top of HTTP/2
     c) low latency, supports streaming, language independent and makes it super easy to plug in authentication, load balancing, logging & monitoring.
-4. At the core of gRPC we need to define messages and services using Protocol Buffers (One .proto file works over multiple programming language (including client & server) and allow to use a framework that scales to millions of RPC per second)
+4. At the core of gRPC we need to define messages and services using Protocol Buffers (A Single proto file works over multiple programming language (including client & server) and allow to use a framework that scales to millions of RPC per second)

 # Types of API in gRPC
 1. Unary (like traditional API)